 The new piece is the where clause on the pattern declaration, which signals an explicitly bidirectional pattern synonym.
 It allows the programmer to specify how Polar should behave when used in an expression.
 The where clause has a single definition that looks exactly like a normal function definition, except that the function being defined, Polar, starts with a capital letter.
-Note that the variables bound in the first line (r and a) are not in scope in the where clause; there is no name shadowing in this example.
-A where clause is not allowed for an implicitly bidirectional synonym (§4.1).
+Note that the variables bound in the first line (r and a) are not in scope in the where clause is not allowed for an implicitly bidirectional synonym (§4.1).

-We refer to the definition in the where clause as the builder, while the pattern after the "\(-\)" is the matcher.
+We refer to the definition in the where clause as the builder, while the pattern after the " \leftarrow " is the matcher.
 Apart from having to have the same type, there is no required relationship between the matcher and the builder.
 One might expect that they should be inverses of each other, but we do not impose such a restriction.
 Indeed, real world usage has demonstrated how this asymmetry can be used to great effect.
 For one example, see (Jaskelioff and Rivas 2015).